 Back to the Future

 In 1995, John Perkins resigned to take up a pastorate elsewhere.
 The church endured a difficult couple of years during which time there were two different pastors.
-Finally, the church approached a certain Gary Brown, a young man who had been converted under the church’s youth ministry, subsequently attended Bible college, and at that time was serving at a church in Greater Manchester, to consider the leadership.
+Finally, the church approached Gary Brown, a young man who had been converted under the church’s youth ministry, subsequently attended Bible college, and at that time was serving at a church in Greater Manchester, to consider the leadership.
 Gary accepted the call and took up the pastorate in late 1997.

 Since then, New Life Church (NLC) has been able (at last!) to add a new Main Hall at ground floor level as well as incorporate some revamping of the original building.
 Under his pastorate, the church has also developed a distinctively ‘Reformed’ flavour of theology whilst maintaining a strong emphasis on the continuing work of the Holy Spirit.
 The church now had the facilities to carry forward its vision for Whitehaven into the future.